osankur/compRTMC/comprtmc/resources/examples/README.md

 Priority-based scheduler without preemption between two or three processes.
 Each process sends signal _rt_readyi whenever it is ready to execute its rt task.
-Whenever the scheduler is available, it schedules process 1 if it is ready, otherwise, process 2 if it is ready, otherwise process 3, and if non of them are ready, then schedules a low priority task called idle.
+Whenever the scheduler is available, it schedules process 1 if it is ready, otherwise, process 2 if it is ready, otherwise process 3, and if none of them are ready, then schedules a low priority task called idle.
 Each task ends with a _rt_release signal, while _rt_miss means a deadline miss, and leads to the error state.